-Not all approaches to causality fall quite neatly into the cells of Figure 1; or, more to the point, an approach that falls into one cell may morph into one that falls into another cell.
+Not all approaches to causality fall quite neatly into the cells of Fig. 1; or, more to the point, an approach that falls into one cell may morph into one that falls into another cell.
 The history of Sims's VAR program is an important case.

-Sims (1980) advocated VARs as a reaction to the manner in which the Cowles Commission programme, which identified structural models through a priori theory, had been implemented (see Section 3.2).
+Sims (1980) advocated VARs as a reaction to the manner in which the Cowles Commission programme, which identified structural models through a priori theory, had been implemented (see section "The Inferential Process Approach").
 From a causal perspective, it was closely related to Granger's analysis.
-Starting with VAR such as eqs (5) and (6), Sims wished to work out how various 'shocks' would affect the variables of the system.
+Starting with VAR such as Eqs (5) and (6), Sims wished to work out how various 'shocks' would affect the variables of the system.
 This is complicated by the fact that the error terms in (5) and (6), which might be taken to represent the shocks, are not in general independent, so that a shock to one is a shock to both, depending on how correlated they are.
 Sims's initial solution was to impose an arbitrary orthogonalization of the shocks (a Choleski decomposition).
 In effect, this meant transforming (5) and (6) into a system like (6) and (7) and setting either θ or γ to zero.
-This amounts to imposing a recursive order on X_t and Y_t , such that the covariance matrix of the error terms is diagonal (that is, ε{1t} and ε{2t} are uncorrelated).
+This amounts to imposing a recursive order on X_t and Y_b such that the covariance matrix of the error terms is diagonal (that is, ε{1t} and ε{2t} are uncorrelated).
 A shock to X can then be represented by a realization of ε{1t} and a shock to Y by a realization of ε{2t} .

 Initially, Sims treated the choice of recursive order as a matter of indifference.
 Criticizing the VAR program from the point of view of structural models, Leamer (1985) and Cooley and LeRoy (1985) pointed out that the substantive results (for instance, impulse-response functions and innovation accounts) depend on which recursive order is chosen.
-Sims (1982; 1986) accepted the point and henceforth advocated Structural vector autoregressions (SVARs).
+Sims (1982, 1986) accepted the point and henceforth advocated Structural vector autoregressions (SVARs).
 SVARs can be identified through the contemporaneous causal order only.
-So, for example, to identify (5) and (6), it is enough to assume that either θ or γ in (7) or (8) is zero; one need not make any assumptions about the β{ij} s.
-Ironically, since the initial impulse behind the VAR into the SVAR are typically only weakly supported by economic theory.
+So, for example, to identify (5) and (6), it is enough to assume that either θ or γ in (7) or (8)

+is zero; one need not make any assumptions about the β{ij} s.
+Ironically, since the initial impulse behind the VAR programme was to avoid theoretically tenuous identifying assumptions, the choice of restrictions on contemporaneous variables used to transform the VAR into the SVAR are typically only weakly supported by economic theory.

 Nevertheless, the move from the VAR to the SVAR is a move from an inferential to an a priori approach.
 It is also a move from a fully non-structural, process approach to a partially structural approach, since the structure of the contemporaneous variables, though not of the lagged variables, is fully specified.
-The SVAR approach can, therefore, be seen as straddling the cells on the first line of Figure 1.
+The SVAR approach can, therefore, be seen as straddling the cells on the first line of Fig. 1.